Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Andre Benjamin - Goldman Sachs & Co.

 Hi, thanks for squeezing me in here.
-My first question on the energy revenue, I know we've asked a number on this already but as you mentioned that there were some contracts signed with that's (66:20) in the market and their (66:21) to them.
-I guess, I wanted to specifically ask, are we therefore at the end of the worst of these signed (66:28) contracts and you should actually see revenue growth improve?
+My first question on the energy revenue, I know we've asked a number on this already but as you mentioned that there were some contracts signed the depths (66:20) of the market and there's a lag nature to them.
+I guess, I wanted to specifically ask, are we therefore at the end of the worst of these lag contracts and you should actually see revenue growth improve?
 Or is that something will be playing through for the rest of the year and therefore, growth really shouldn't pick up until closer to 2018?

 Scott G. Stephenson - Verisk Analytics, Inc.